gautamdhameja/substrate-validator-set/readme.md

 ## Extensions

-### Council-based governance
+### Council-based Governance

 Instead of using `sudo`, for a council-based governance, use the pallet with the `Collective` pallet.
 Follow the steps in [docs/council-integration.md](./docs/council-integration.md).

-### Auto-removal of offline validators
+### Auto-removal Of Offline Validators

-When a validator goes offline, it skips its block production slot in Aura and that causes increased block times.
+When a validator goes offline, it skips its block production slot and that causes increased block times.
 Sometimes, we want to remove these offline validators so that the block time can recover to normal.
-The `ImOnline` pallet, when added to a runtime, can report offline validators and the `ValidatorSet` pallet implements the required types to integrate with `ImOnline` pallet for automatic removal of offline validators.
+The `ImOnline` pallet, when added to a runtime, can report offline validators.
+The `ValidatorSet` pallet implements the required types to integrate with `ImOnline` pallet for automatic removal of offline validators.
 To use the `ValidatorSet` pallet with the `ImOnline` pallet, follow the steps in [docs/im-online-integration.md](./docs/im-online-integration.md).

 ## Disclaimer